Hakogami/LN-den/index.md

 # Welcome to Hako's den

 This is Hako's den.
 Here I compile all sorts of LN-related and even non-LN related stuff.
 Everything from book impressions, reviews to character relationship diagrams.
 It's basically a blog of sorts you could say.

+>!
+This is a spoiler
+This is a spoiler

 ## Compilation of stuff